Share and Share Alike

 Battles Loom Over Cell Phone Fees

-NEW YORK -- In what could be a harbinger of future 911 battles, five Democrats in New Yorks Assembly introduced a bill that would force the state to fork over substantial amounts of money to the city raised through a surcharge on every cell phone user in the state.
+-- In what could be a harbinger of future 911 battles, five Democrats in New Yorks Assembly introduced a bill that would force the state to fork over substantial amounts of money to the city raised through a surcharge on every cell phone user in the state.

 The surcharge helps support the state polices handling of emergency 911 calls.